King's Indian Defence

 Black intends to follow up with 3...Bg7 and 4...d6 (the Grünfeld Defence arises when Black plays 3...d5 instead and is considered a separate opening).
-White's major third move options are 3.Nc3, 3.Nf3, or 3.g3, with both the King's Indian and Grünfeld playable against these moves.
+White's major third move options are 3.Nc3, 3.Nf3, or 3.g3, and both the King's Indian and Grünfeld can be played against these moves.

-The King's Indian is a hypermodern opening, where Black deliberately allows White control of the with pawns, with the view to subsequently challenge it.
+The King's Indian is a hypermodern opening, where Black deliberately allows White control of the with pawns, with a view to subsequently challenging it.
 In the most critical lines of the King's Indian, White erects an imposing pawn centre with Nc3 followed by e4.
 Black stakes out their own claim to the centre with the Benoni-style ...c5, or ...e5.
 If White resolves the central pawn tension with d5, then Black follows with either ...b5 and play, or ...f5 and an eventual attack.
 Meanwhile, White attempts to expand on the opposite wing.
 The resulting unbalanced positions offer scope for both sides to play for a win.

-The Encyclopaedia of Chess Openings classifies the King's Indian Defence under the codes E60 through E99.